Khuirul-Huda/GlacierVotes/README.md

 Glaciervotes are made for servers that usually use Geyser and are registered at minecraftpocket-servers.com (Minecraft PE voting sites)
 Just simple plugin.

+this repo maybe contains unstable changes/code consider using spigotmc version for stability

 ## Why ?
 1. Tell the player when he hasn't voted
 2. Execute command on player join when someone votes for your server